emargareten/two-factor-laravel/README.md

 ```

 > **Note**
-> When sending the one-time-password via SMS/email, you should set the window config to a higher value, to allow the user to enter the one-time password after it has been sent.
+> When sending the one-time-password via SMS/email, you should set the window to a higher value, to allow the user to enter the one-time password after it has been sent.

 The `confirmTwoFactorAuthentication` method takes an optional second parameter to specify the two-factor method, this is totally optional, it can be useful if you have multiple methods for receiving the one-time password.